Updated 27 February 2018

 There is little or no need for independent suspension on trailers (it is far from common on 4WDs rear axles).
 It enables the 100 mm or so otherwise needed vertical travel space of a beam axle to be used for water storage etc. It has no other real benefit.
 That it is wrongly seen as somehow ‘better’ is due almost entirely to a lack of high quality leaf spring suspension system.
 (If building one’s own, use the rear springs and shock absorbers of a post 2006 Hilux.

-If independent suspension has to be used, it can be achieved by twin beam axles (used by Track Trailer), or via swing axles.
+If independent suspension has to be used, it can be achieved by twin beam axles (used by Track Trailer and Vista), or via swing axles.
 These provide independent suspension whilst retaining the high roll centre of a single beam axle.

 Car suspension is designed around human physiological constraints.
 These constraints do not apply to caravans.
-As AL-KO proves worldwide there is no need for long travel suspension for caravans.
+As AL-KO proves worldwide there is not the slightest need for long travel suspension for caravans.

 The slip angle concept.